larngroup/FS-GCvTR/README.md

 ![ScreenShot](FS-GNNCvTR/plots/FS-GNNCvTR.png?raw=true)

-To address the low data problem, we propose a two-module meta-learning framework to update model parameters across few-shot tasks and promote fast adaptation to new toxicity and side effect properties with limited available data.
+To address the low data problem, we propose a novel two-module meta-learning framework to update model parameters across few-shot tasks and promote fast adaptation to new toxicity and side effect properties with limited available data.

 ![ScreenShot](FS-GNNCvTR/plots/meta.png?raw=true)